Course Enquiries - UK

 Placements are spread over the three years and alternate with university attendance throughout the course:

-You will have three clinical placements; two in a children's nursing setting and one in a different field of nursing.
+You will have two clinical placements.
 These are designed to introduce you to professional work and to develop essential care and basic assessment skills, as well as to learn about infection control and safeguarding vulnerable people.

-You will have four placements; two in a children's nursing setting and two in other fields of nursing.
+You will have three placements.
 Building on experience gained in first year, you will begin to take on more responsibility, looking after one or two patients under supervision.

 You will have three clinical placements in children's nursing settings.
 The final of these placements will be twelve weeks in length and you will have the opportunity to consolidate your skills and prepare for being a qualified nurse.